ogznglr/YemekSepetiClone/README.md

 Golang ile yemeksepeti uygulamasını yazdım.
 Yeni hesap oluşturma, login olma, logout olma, yeni sipariş oluşturma, mevcut siparişleri listleme gibi özellikler mevcut.

 I made an order food application.
-You can create new account, login, logout, create a new order and list your orders by using this REST Api.
+You can create a new account, login, logout, create a new order and list your orders by using this REST Api.

 The documentation of using the api: